yaaminiv/yaaminiv.github.io/_posts/2018-10-08-Gigas-Broodstock-DNA-Extraction-Part9.md

 |     UK-06     |    Ambient    |           2          |          20.0        |              16.0             |            800            |
 |     UK-08     |    Ambient    |           2          |          20.0        |              7.86             |            393            |

+**Update 2018-10-15**

+Kaitlyn ran the samples on the bioanalyzer.
+The electropherograms, gel pictures, and results tables can be found in [this folder](https://github.com/RobertsLab/project-oyster-oa/tree/master/data/Manchester/2018-10-09-Broodstock-DNA-Extractions/2018-10-10-Bioanalyzer-Results).
+UK-05 had a funny pattern with multiple peaks, but two of those peaks were above 500 bp.
+The gel matrix in samples UK-04, UK-03, 4-T3, and 6-T1 were compromised, so the assay was unable to detect the upper marker in this assay.
+In both of these instances, I think I can still go ahead.

 ### Going forward

-1. Run all samples on the Bioanalyzer
-2. Determine the appropriate bisulfite sequencing prep assay
+1. Determine the appropriate bisulfite sequencing prep assay.
+Steven said I can start with [this link](https://twitter.com/dustrubenstein/status/1048312118855041026?s=12).
-3. Figure out if I can extract RNA from remaining samples
+2. Figure out if I can extract RNA from remaining samples

 {% if page.comments %}